 "Corrupt Governments Do Not Receive More State-to-state Aid: Governance and the Delivery of Foreign Aid through Non-state Actors ☆."
 Corrupt Governments Do Not Receive More State-to-state Aid: Governance and the Delivery of Foreign Aid through Non-state Actors.
 Kiel Institute for the World Economy, Germany, 2 Feb.
 2014.
 Web.
 15 May 2015.

-This research paper is also arguing the same point as the one done by Alberto Alesina and Beatrice Weder.
-Donors feel obligated to give aid to counties that are very unstable and need support.
-These counties tend to have governments that are corrupt and are unwilling to do anything about the crisis their county is facing.
+This research paper makes the same argument as that made by Alberto Alesina and Beatrice Weder.
+Because donors feel obligated to give aid to counties that are very unstable and need support, they give mostly to counties that tend to have governments that are corrupt and mismanage foreign aid funds.
 So the problem has been how to get the aid to its intended location which is the poor.
 This research paper argues that to solve the problem of corruption, we need to deliver aid through “non-state actors.”
-Non state actors are organizations like NGOS to address the problem of aid going to government official’s pockets.
-This article provide data and graphs to analyze and present their conclusions from their researches.
+Non state actors are organizations like NGOS, which can DO WHAT.
+This article provides data and graphs to analyze and present their conclusions from their researches.

 Moyo, Dambisa.
 "Why Foreign Aid Is Hurting Africa."
 WSJ.
 N.p., 29 Mar.
 2009.
 Web.
 15 May 2015.

-The article starts by a quote from the author Dr. Dambisa Moyo, “Money from rich countries has trapped many African nations in a cycle of corruption, slower economic growth and poverty.
-Cutting off the flow would be far more beneficial.”
-The author Dr. Dambisa Moyo is a global economist who writes on the macro-economy and international affairs.
+Dr. Dambisa Moyo is a global economist who writes on the macro-economy and international affairs a global economist.
 Dambisa was named by TIME Magazine as one of the “100 Most Influential People in the World,” and to the World Economic Forum’s Young Global Leaders Forum.
 She was awarded the 2013 Hayek Lifetime Achievement Award, named for the Nobel Prize winner and recipient of the Presidential Medal of Freedom, Friedrich Hayek.
 The lists of her achievements are endless.
 So this article will be a great source to use for my paper.
-Moyo’s main arguments is that foreign aid has done more damage on the continent of Africa than good.
-It has created a cycle of poverty.
-Foreign aid does help poor countries alleviate some struggle but it does not work in the long run.
-She gives an example saying foreign aid might help send poor students to school but once they graduate, their county cannot provide them jobs.
-Therefore, the tactics of foreign aid needs to change in order to have a long term effect on the country.
+Her paper begins by arguing, “money from rich countries has trapped many African nations in a cycle of corruption, slower economic growth and poverty.
+Cutting off the flow would be far more beneficial.”
+Her main argument is that foreign aid has done more damage on the continent of Africa than good because it has created a cycle of poverty.
+Foreign aid does help poor countries alleviate some struggle, but it does not work in the long run.
+Moyo argues that while foreign aid might help send poor students to school but once they graduate, their county cannot provide them jobs once they are out.
+Therefore, the tactics of foreign aid need to change in order to have a long term effect.
 Another good point she makes it that foreign aid makes poor countries depend on it.
 It discourages the people to pull themselves out of poverty.
 It also increases the rate of corruption and it gives power to those in power who are usually the main barrier of the county's success.
 I will use her studies and personal experience to support my argument.

+This is a great annotated bibliography.
+Some edits are in order, but nothing major.
+Nice work!